ashokkodithyala/mywebapp-java/infra_as_code/2.aws_eks_ias/README.md

-## Follow the instructions below to set up AWS EKS infrastructure.
+## Follow the instructions below to provision the AWS EKS infrastructure.

  ### Step 1: Make sure to set up a [REMOTE BACKEND](/infra_as_code/1.aws_ias_rb-s3-db/README.md) before you proceed.